-We then went to the ledge where we would normally find Eddie ready to jump only this time it's Don Rickles contemplating suicide.
+We then went to the ledge where we found Eddie Murphy ready to jump earlier, only this time, it's Don Rickles contemplating suicide.
 Gary Kroeger then enters the scene as game show host type who introduces Rickles to dead performers from the past in an attempt to talk him into jumping in a segment called This Is Your After Life.

 Billy Idol then returned to the stage to perform Rebel Yell.